 Neonatal Jaundice, New-born Jaundice, or Infant Jaundice is the yellowish discolouration of a new born baby’s skin or the white part of the eye (sclera) due to high level of bilirubin (a yellowish compound that occurs in the normal catabolic pathway that breaks down heme in vertebrates).
 The elevation of the concentration of bilirubin in the body is also referred to as hyperbilirubinemia.

-Neonatal jaundice is common among babies who were born before the completion of the gestation period; It is arguably the highest reason for admission of new born babies in hospitals.
+There are several types of neonatal jaundice based on how the condition develops.
+Neonatal jaundice is common among babies who were born before the completion of the gestation period and it is arguably the highest reason for admission of new born babies in hospitals.
 The exact cause of neonatal jaundice may be different in each baby.
 The discolouration sometimes begins on the face and then moves down to the chest, belly area, legs, and soles of the feet.

 Normally, it is the liver’s function through some metabolic pathways to filter bilirubin from the bloodstream and release them into the excretory system for excretion.
 The inability to conjugate and excrete this bilirubin as quickly as the adult’s liver does, results to its accumulation.
 Jaundice due to these normal new-born conditions is called physiologic jaundice, and it typically appears on the second or third day of life.

 If the neonatal jaundice does not clear up with simple phototherapy, other causes such as biliary atresia, progressive familial intrahepatic cholestasis, bile duct paucity, Alagille syndrome, alpha 1-antitrypsin deficiency, and other paediatric liver diseases should be considered.